Create a Windows VM with accelerated networking using Azure PowerShell

-Though this article provides steps to create a virtual machine with accelerated networking using Azure Powershell, you can also use the Azure portal to create a virtual machine with accelerated networking using the Azure portal.
-When creating a virtual machine in the portal, in the Create a virtual machine blade, choose the Networking tab.
-In this tab, there is an option for Accelerated networking.
-If you have chosen a supported operating system and VM size, this option will automatically populate to "On."
-If not, it will populate the "Off" option for Accelerated Networking and give the user a reason why it is not be enabled.
+Though this article provides steps to create a VM with accelerated networking using Azure PowerShell, you can also use the Azure portal to create a virtual machine that enables accelerated networking.
+When you create a VM in the portal, in the Create a virtual machine page, choose the Networking tab.
+This tab has an option for Accelerated networking.
+If you have chosen a supported operating system and VM size, this option is automatically set to On.
+Otherwise, the option is set to Off, and Azure displays the reason why it can't be enabled.